 Following a tried and tested approach, the government floated the stock at a discount large enough to ensure the offering was fully taken up — a damp squib being politically unappealing.
 This meant all buyers, including large City institutions, benefitted from the government’s generosity.

 Some of the day-one investors sold their positions and locked in a small profit.
 Others held on to the positions and might not have bargained for the rollercoaster ride that followed.
 In a report released in November 2020, the general public and Royal Mail staff were reported to still own 25% of the company.

-Royal Mail is listed on the London Stock Exchange.
-The firm currently has a market capitalisation of around £5bn.
-With membership of the FTSE 250 index, Royal Mail trades under ticker RMG.
+IDS is listed on the London Stock Exchange.
+The firm currently has a market capitalisation of over £2bn.
+With membership of the FTSE 250 index, International Distribution Services trades under ticker IDS.

-Those asking the question, ‘is it a good idea to buy Royal Mail shares?’ need to establish whether the firm is undervalued or not.
+Those asking the question, ‘Is it a good idea to buy IDS (Royal Mail) shares?’ need to establish whether the firm is undervalued or not.
 There are various factors in play:

-Once you’ve made your decision to buy or sell Royal Mail shares, the process of putting your cash to work is incredibly straightforward.
-Online brokers have significantly changed the investment industry and represent one of the cheapest ways to buy Royal Mail shares.
+Once you’ve made your decision to buy or sell IDS shares, the process of putting your cash to work is incredibly straightforward.
+Online brokers have significantly changed the investment industry and represent one of the cheapest ways to buy IDS shares.

 Step one is to ensure you’re using a regulated broker, one that operates under licence from at least one of the below tier-one regulators.

 - The Australian Securities and Investments Commission (ASIC)